Gaps between prime divisors and analogues in Diophantine geometry: Abstract

 \section{Abstract}

 Erd\H os considered the second moment of the gap-counting function of prime divisors in $1946$ and proved an upper bound that is not of the right order of magnitude.
 We prove asymptotics for all moments.
+Furthermore, we prove a generalisation stating that the gaps between primes $p$ for which there is no $\Q_p$-point on a random variety are Poisson distributed.